One idea. One moment. One thought. One place to start.

 “My heart would break too if I had to watch my child go.”

 This past weekend, on our way back from Costa Rica, we had an unexpected layover in Houston.
-We arranged to meet with Dave’s college friend, Doug.
-Doug arranged a spectacular off-the wall and outsider art Houston tour.
-We saw beer can houses and art cars, but we started at the Rothko Chapel.
+We arranged to meet with our friend, Doug.
+Doug arranged a spectacular off-the wall-and-outsider tour of Houston.
+We saw a beer can house and some awesome art cars.
+And a super bonus: we started our tour at the Rothko Chapel.

 Mark Rothko is one one of my very favorite artists.
 When I saw the room of Rothkos in London’s Tate Modern Museum I wept.
 No. Seriously.
 Tears actually filled my eyes and rolled down my freckled face.
 Then I sat on a bench in the middle of the Rothko room and took a flurry of pictures.
 How magic is it that Houston’s Rothko Chapel was our meeting place?
 We arrived on a freakishly cold Houston morning.
 We saw Doug’s Prius parked up the street.
 He was standing at the back of his car, grabbing a camera out of the trunk.
 As we stood there shivering, Doug warned us that the security guards were a bit persnickety and do not allow photography.